Vartikaguptaa/vartika_INBT02361/NetflixxClone/README.md

 I understand that the clone-based project created by me is intended solely for educational purposes.

-It is an attractive and appealing design, built using HTML and CSS.
+It has an attractive and appealing design, built using HTML and CSS.

 # Demo Screenshots